 The instructions provide a mounting diagram so you can ensure that you have the correct clearance from the ceiling and surrounding objects as well as where to cut the lineset hole in relation to the mounting plate.
 I measured and marked the location of the mounting plate on the wall.

 I then attached the mounting plate with some 3/4″ screws.
-I have plywood walls so this was very easy.
+My walls are plywood so this was very easy.
 The kit came with plenty of anchors if you are mounting onto drywall.

 Once the plate was attached I did a test fit with the indoor unit to make sure everything was level and would attach properly.
 It’s vital that you get the indoor unit mounted level.